Siphalor/nbt-crafting-wiki/docs/nbt-capabilities/dynamic-data/dollars.md

 # Dollars

+!!!warning
+	As of Nbt Crafting v3, the features described here are gated behind the [`nbtcrafting3:data` recipe type](../recipe-types/data).
+	This means that you have to use this recipe type for all recipes that use the features described here.

 Dollars are a technology which allows you to use simple mathematical expressions when applying data.

 ## Introduction
-In your [recipe output's](../../recipe-parts/results) and [recipe remainder's](../../recipe-parts/ingredients/remainders) data objects you may use dollar notation on every property.
+In your [recipe output's](../../results) and [recipe remainder's](../../remainders) data objects you may use dollar notation on every property.

 Dollars are noted as string values on your desired attributes: